 A collection of commercial altimeters was placed within a calibrated test bench.
 Controlled interference signals were injected into altimeter receivers’ additive to their return signals.

 Through analysis and experimental iteration, the project team established the worst-case operational scenario under which multiple WAIC-equipped aircraft generate most severe interference received by altimeters on a victim aircraft.
-That worst-case scenario involves landing when the multiple WAIC-aircraft aircraft parked or taxiing at the airport generate the most severe composite interference environment.
+That worst-case scenario involves landing when the multiple WAIC-aircraft aircraft parked or taxiing at the airport, consistent with ICAO regulations for aerodromes, generate the most severe composite interference environment.

 The study crucially considered interference from multiple altimeters installed on multiple aircraft at the airport, as well as from multiple redundant altimeters aboard the landing (victim) aircraft.
 That was a primary concern for FSMP, as other altimeters represent the most severe interference source for a victim altimeter, often exceeding the effects of potential interference from WAIC.